![]() |

 I pick up the placemat and follow her as

-Her voice is agitated and drowned only by
+Her voice is agitated.
+It's drowned out only by Jacob's cries.
+I suddenly recognize my insensitivity.

 the mood, I guess.”